 The Jackery Portable Power Station Explorer 1000

-If the Jackery 240 wasn’t enough power for you then it’s big brother supplies up to 1000 Watts.
+If the Jackery 240 wasn’t enough power for you then its big brother supplies up to 1000 Watts.

 That means it can happily provide twice as much power as the smaller model but unsurprisingly, it weighs twice as much too at 13.2 lbs. it’s still portable but not quite so lightweight.
+We tested this to see if it would give us enough solar energy to run power tools with and it worked brilliantly!

 Again, if you can’t get access to solar panels or sunlight this will charge using AC outlets or even from the carport if necessary.
+The battery capacity in this portable solar generator is better than its little brother too.

 You can find the Jackery Portable Power Station Explorer 1000 online.